Uganda Hunting Safaris

 A passport valid for at least six months after your arrival and with some blank pages is mandatory.
 U.S. citizens and citizens of the European Union may obtain a visa in advance or purchase one upon arrival at Entebbe for $50.00.

 Quite a number of airlines fly to Uganda including KLM which offers non-stops from Amsterdam to Entebbe most days of the week.
 KLM cooperates with Air France, Kenya Airways, and Northwest Airlines which allows you to connect to Entebbe from Dar es Salaam, Arusha, or Nairobi.
-Other airlines flying to Entebbe are British Airways, South African Airways, Emirates, Brussels Airlines and Ethiopian Airlines.
+Other airlines flying to Entebbe are British Airways, South African Airways, Emirates, Brussels Airlines, Turkish Airlines, Egypt Air and Ethiopian Airlines.

 Handling of Your Trophies